BSD-Programming-Workshop/zfs-jail-host-lab/README.md

 5. Open a Pull Request

+---

+The following content is taken from my FreeBSD Journal article in the Jan/Feb 2023 edition.
+You can find the full article at: [Virtual Lab - FreeBSD Journal](https://freebsdfoundation.org/wp-content/uploads/2023/02/angel_virtuallab.pdf) keep in mind this article is a bit old and some of the commands and configuration options may have changed from what you find in this repository.

 ### Understanding the processors you have in your FreeBSD Host for use in the lab